lukelex/vej/README.md

 ###Limiting resource creation

-Vej allows you to limit the amount of action created for a given action.
+Vej allows you to limit the amount of actions created for a given resource.

 ```javascript
 var jedis = vej.resource("jedis", vej.proxies.majaX, {only: ["all", "remove"]});